 We first discovered Robyn’s candy-under-glass creations on Instagram, and just had to have a few of her magical pieces for our Rockets of Awesome Pop-up Shop in NYC.
-We love how freakin’ cool they look next to our exciting new Back-to-School styles!
+We love how freakin’ cool they look next to our clothes!

 Handmade by Robyn, every work is one-of-a-kind (since no candy is ever placed exactly the same), and each meticulous placement and clever slogan comes straight from Robyn’s sugar-laced imagination.
 In addition to custom orders, she does brand work, too – for Hi-Chew, Harry Winston, and Saks Fifth Avenue, to name a few.

 Need a cool gift for a candy-crazed loved one, or to add a colorful touch to your office or play room?
 Now you can snap up poster prints of Robyn’s art through her exclusive partnership with Dormify.

 We talked to Robyn about her start in curated confectionary, the first piece she ever made, and what the future tastes like…